-Data Units: Resolution dependent

-- Vector Tabular attributes - Raster Binary, 0/1
+Data Units: Binary, 0/1

 Creation Method: The Giant Sequoia grove locations are well described, and their approximate delineations have been used for analysis work for years with the Administrative Grove Boundary (AGB) dataset.
 These AGB polygons were exaggerated for a variety of reasons and led to erroneous analysis results.
 An explicit delineation of SEGI populations was needed, especially as the range of the tree is exposed to increased threats instigated by a mega-drought not seen in the region in over a millennia.
 This dataset addressed that need across the entire range of SEGI.